mothur/mothur.github.io/_wiki/esophageal_community_analysis.md

 This will generate esophagus.an.B.rarefaction.

-To generate a collector\'s curve for the Chao1 estimator and non-parametric Shannon Index use the [collect.single](collect.single) command:
+To generate a collector's curve for the Chao1 estimator and non-parametric Shannon Index use the [collect.single](collect.single) command: